sahu00001/sahu00001/README.md

 As part of my master’s thesis, I developed a neural network using TensorFlow and Scikit-learn to reduce a dataset from 2,142,510 features to 110 while retaining non-linear patterns.
 These features were then applied to predict water level surges across 12,603 locations, supporting the Natural Hazards Center in creating more effective evacuation strategies.
 Additionally, I built a Large Language Model (LLM) application to extract and analyze information from text files, significantly improving research efficiency.

 #### Professional Highlights:
-Federal Reserve Bank of Philadelphia: Migrated financial datasets from AWS S3 to Databricks using PySpark and SQL, ensuring data integrity and streamlining workflows.
-I also supported the development of risk models to assess borrower creditworthiness.
-Quadrant Resources: Designed a resume parser that reduced recruitment time by 50%, leveraging advanced Natural Language Processing (NLP) techniques.
+Migrated financial datasets from AWS S3 to Databricks using PySpark and SQL, ensuring data integrity and streamlining workflows.
+I also supported the development of risk models to assess borrower creditworthiness.Designed a resume parser that reduced recruitment time by 50%, leveraging advanced Natural Language Processing (NLP) techniques.
 Developed Tableau dashboards, defined KPIs, and automated pipelines to provide actionable insights, optimize workflows, and support informed decision-making.

-Engineering Expertise:
+#### Engineering Expertise:
-Estimation Engineer: Gained extensive experience in cost estimation, resource optimization, and feasibility analysis for complex engineering projects.
-Design Engineer: Created precise 2D and 3D architectural designs using AutoCAD and STAAD Pro, ensuring compliance with both aesthetic and structural standards.
+Gained extensive experience in cost estimation, resource optimization, and feasibility analysis for complex engineering projects.
+Created precise 2D and 3D architectural designs using AutoCAD and STAAD Pro, ensuring compliance with both aesthetic and structural standards.

-Certifications and Leadership:
+#### Certifications and Leadership:
 I hold Salesforce Sales Cloud Consultant and Salesforce Administrator certifications, demonstrating my ability to design and implement scalable CRM solutions.
 I have led and mentored teams of up to 15 members, fostering innovation, ensuring project delivery, and training associates in cutting-edge technologies.

 My multidisciplinary expertise bridges the gap between data science and engineering, enabling me to deliver impactful solutions and drive strategic decision-making across industries.